merchantsedition/merchantsedition/README.md

 ```shell
 $ composer install
 ```
-- Then install the software as usual, using either a web browser (https://example.com/install-dev)
+- Then install the software as usual, using a web browser (typically http://localhost/install-dev).

-- Or install via command line
+## Installation via Command Line

+With the distribution package unpacked or the Git repository cloned, one can also install on the command line, no manual interaction required:
 ```shell
 $  php install-dev/index_cli.php --newsletter=1 --language=en --country=us --domain=merchants.edition:8888 --db_name=merchantsedition --db_create=1 --name=merchantsedition --email=test@merchants.edition --firstname=merchants --lastname=edition --password=merchantsedition
 ```